selva-oscura/react-pwa-git-trending/README.md

 * added [Redux](https://www.npmjs.com/package/redux), as well as [react-redux](https://www.npmjs.com/package/react-redux) and [redux-thunk](https://www.npmjs.com/package/redux-thunk) -- complete overkill for so small a project, but good opportunity for me to practice adding Redux to a project
 * added Loading spinner for query in progress
 * applied masonry.js to card components, using [react-masonry-component](https://www.npmjs.com/package/react-masonry-component)

-Changes remaining to be made:
-* save state to localStorage
+* saved state to localStorage
-* deploy to github pages and add link to github repo
+* deployed to github pages
-* add project screenshot and display on README

 Useful links for queries to the GitHub API:
 * [REST API v3 Getting Started](https://developer.github.com/v3/guides/getting-started/)